Beyonce Gets Own Version Of ‘Where’s Waldo’ With 40-Page ‘Finding Beyonce’

-Beyonce received yet another glorious tribute, this time, in a form of a 40-page Where Is Waldo-themed book titled Finding Beyonce.
-Fans who can’t get enough of Queen Bey can now spend hours to find her in these colorful illustrations dedicated to the iconic singer.
+Beyonce received yet another glorious tribute, this time in a form of a 40-page Where Is Waldo-themed book titled Finding Beyonce.
+Fans who can’t get enough of Queen Bey can now spend hours trying to find her in these colorful illustrations dedicated to the iconic singer.

 The BeyHive is now obsessing about the newest Beyonce trend.
 The 35-year-old “Single Ladies” singer is the subject of Finding Beyonce, a 40-page collection of illustrations put together by Sugoi Books.
-The said book is closely similar to Where’s Waldo, only this time, it’s Beyonce who’s hiding.
+The book is closely similar to Where’s Waldo, only this time, it’s Beyonce who’s hiding.

 “We’ve put together a glorious illustrated tribute to Queen B where you get to swim through the pages and find out where’s she’s hidden on the page,” Sugoi Books wrote on the official product page.